artificialfintelligence/xformers_w_attn/README.md

 # Building Transformer Models with Attention
-## Implementation from Scratch in Tensorflow Keras
+## Implementation from Scratch in TensorFlow Keras

 Following [this book](https://machinelearningmastery.com/transformer-models-with-attention/) to teach myself about the transformer architecture in depth.